EdChiu-tech/SSIS/README.md

 - The data type float may have many decimal places which makes the value of PurchaseTotals confusing.
 Assuming PurchaseTotals is a currency, ending the value in 2 decimal places is easier to understand.

 Step 5.
 Update Clean Data to Production Table
 - Merging the Staging Table with the Production Table and updating any existing entries based on UserID.
-New enteries is added to the Production Table if the valid UserID doesn't exist.
+New entries is added to the Production Table if the valid UserID doesn't exist.

 Step 6.
 Truncate the Staging Table
 - The data in the Staging Table is no longer needed.
 As such it should be removed to save space.